MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

 ## INPUTS

 ### System.Management.Automation.Runspaces.PSSession
-You can pipe session objects, such as those returned by the Get-PSSession cmdlet to Receive-PSSession.
+You can pipe session objects, such as those returned by the Get-PSSession cmdlet, to this cmldet.

 ### System.Int32
-You can pipe session IDs to Receive-PSSession.
+You can pipe session IDs to this cmldet.

 ### System.Guid
-You can pipe the instance IDs of sessions to Receive-PSSession.
+You can pipe the instance IDs of sessions this cmldet.

 ### System.String
-You can pipe session names to Receive-PSSession.
+You can pipe session names to this cmldet.

 ## OUTPUTS

 ### System.Management.Automation.Job or PSObject
-Receive-PSSession gets the results of commands that ran in the disconnected session, if any.
+This cmdlet returns the results of commands that ran in the disconnected session, if any.
 If the value or default value of the OutTarget parameter is Job, Receive-PSSession returns a job object.
 Otherwise, it returns objects that represent that command results.

 ## NOTES
 Receive-PSSession gets results only from sessions that were disconnected.
-Only sessions that are connected to (terminate at) computers running Windows PowerShell 3.0 or later can be disconnected and reconnected.
+Only sessions that are connected to, or terminate at, computers that run Windows PowerShell 3.0 or later versions can be disconnected and reconnected.

 If the commands that were running in the disconnected session did not generate results or if the results were already returned to another session, Receive-PSSession does not generate any output.

 The output buffering mode of a session determines how commands in the session manage output when the session is disconnected.
-When the value of the OutputBufferingMode option of the session is Drop and the output buffer is full, the command begins to delete output.
+When the value of the OutputBufferingMode option of the session is Drop and the output buffer is full, the command starts to delete output.
 Receive-PSSession cannot recover this output.
 For more information about the output buffering mode option, see the help topics for the New-PSSessionOption and New-PSTransportOption cmdlets.

-You cannot change the idle timeout value of a PSSession when you connect to the PSSession or receive results.
+You cannot change the idle time-out value of a PSSession when you connect to the PSSession or receive results.
 The SessionOption parameter of Receive-PSSession takes a SessionOption object that has an IdleTimeout value.
-However, the IdleTimeout value of the SessionOption object and the IdleTimeout value of the $PSSessionOption variable are ignored when connecting to a PSSession or receiving results.
+However, the IdleTimeout value of the SessionOption object and the IdleTimeout value of the $PSSessionOption variable are ignored when it connects to a PSSession or receiving results.

-You can set and change the idle timeout of a PSSession when you create the PSSession (by using the New-PSSession or Invoke-Command cmdlets) and when you disconnect from the PSSession.
+You can set and change the idle time-out of a PSSession when you create the PSSession, by using the New-PSSession or Invoke-Command cmdlets, and when you disconnect from the PSSession.

 The IdleTimeout property of a PSSession is critical to disconnected sessions, because it determines how long a disconnected session is maintained on the remote computer.
 Disconnected sessions are considered to be idle from the moment that they are disconnected, even if commands are running in the disconnected session.

 If you start a start a job in a remote session by using the AsJob parameter of the Invoke-Command cmdlet, the job object is created in the current session, even though the job runs in the remote session.